Lauriat/funct/README.md

 Array(5, 5, 5, 5, 5)
 ```

-Python built-in sequences (including nested ones) lists, tuples and ranges are converted to
+Python built-in sequences (including nested ones); lists, tuples and ranges are converted to
 Arrays on instantiation.
 However, other iterables e.g. generators and numpy ndarrays
-are converted to Arrays only if the argument consists of a single sequence.
+are converted to Arrays only if the argument consists of a single iterable.
 The elements
 can be converted to Arrays by calling the `toArray` method.
 ```python
 >>> Array(np.zeros(3))